Can’t stop thinking about your wife’s previous partners?

 If, and only if, you put in the work.

-This is why it’s so important to use the momentum you have now and take one deliberate action that charts a new path forward.
+This is why it’s so important to use the momentum you have now.
+Take one deliberate action that charts a new path forward.

 I would highly recommend you take this step and consider joining my private course and community.